oulib/illiad-web-manager/README.md

 * Pulling down the newest release of the Web Platform via Github API
 * Backing up existing production Web Platform
 * Extracting the Web Platform release to the defined ILLiad Web Platform location
-    - NOTE: This will overwrite existing pre-dfined files based on file extenstion filters.
+    - NOTE: This will overwrite existing pre-defined files based on file extenstion filters.

 The following files are expected to exist in the directory from which this module is executed: